MateuszFido/MateuszFido/README.md

 ## What I am building

-[LCMSpector](https://proxiomics.com) is a modern workspace for mass spectrometry data analysis.
-It brings chromatograms, spectra, XIC tracing, quantification, and export into one clear workflow.
+[LCMSpector](https://proxiomics.com) is a modern workbench for mass spectrometry data analysis.
+It brings searching, processing, quantification, and export all into one clear workflow.

 At Proxiomics, my work spans:

 - scientific product direction across proteomics and metabolomics;
 - evidence-linked workflows that keep results open to review;
-- high-performance Rust systems and modern browser interfaces; and
+- high-performance Rust + modern browser interfaces; and
 - product validation, deployment, and customer discovery.

 ## Why I am building it